Loaded Potato Skins, cooked to a crisp in garlic butter, and topped with melted cheese and crisp bacon, are a sinfully delicious two-bite appetizer.

 To make the potato skins crispy, you first bake them and scoop out the insides.
 Then, you take that melted garlic butter and brush the inside and outside of your potato skins.
 Broil them until that garlic butter gets nice and bubbly, and the result is a crispy potato skin!
 All that's left is to load them up with your favorite toppings and inhale them!

-How to make potato skins:
+How to make them step by step:

 - First step is to bake your potatoes.
 As I mentioned above, I highly recommend baking potatoes in the pressure cooker.
 They turn out completely soft and moist all the way through, but with a crisp outer skin.
 The trick is to pierce the potatoes with a fork.
 If you use a knife they might split and you won't be able to make your loaded potato skins.